 American recipes call for Russet potatoes, but we have other varieties in Israel.
 I use a thin-skinned red variety available in all our markets.
 I also don’t peel potatoes for latkehs; I think it’s not necessary if they’re well scrubbed and defects have been pared away.

 To keep your latkehs crisp, you must squeeze the grated mass of potatoes and onions in a kitchen towel or strong paper towels.
 And I mean squeeze.
 Use a towel with a loose weave to get the most juice out.
 Spread half the raw mass out in a plump snake in the middle of the towel.
 Then fold the edges of the towel over and squeeze like you’ve never squoze before.

-You might need to do this in two or three batches.
-Keep an empty bowl handy, with a little dish soap in it.
+Housekeeper’s Tip: Keep an empty bowl handy, with a little dish soap in it.
 When you’re done squeezing the vegetables, rinse the towel out under the tap, drop it in the bowl, and fill the bowl with warm water.
-It’ll wash easily that way.
-If you keep the towel lying around until later, the juices will turn it grey and make it hard to wash.
+Let it soak while you’re doing other things.
+When you put it in the washer later, it’ll clean up well.
+If you keep the towel lying around drying, the juices will turn it grey and make it hard to wash.
 Don’t ask.